 Baling of oat straw, August 2020.

-Overall it was easy to continue with the seeding of different ecological crops in between the rows of trees and bushes.
+Overall it was easy to continue with the seeding of different organic crops in between the rows of trees and bushes.
 It was also easy to plant and support the trees and bushes as well as install and use the drip irrigation system.
 However, it is necessary to weed the areas between the trees and bushes at least three times in the season while establishing the cropping system.
 It will be interesting to see if this alley cropping system can increase the amount of carbon storage, lower nutrient leackage and improve soil fertility.
 We hope that in future this system can provide a good economy, as well as strengthen the life supporting systems in the farm.

 During the early 19th century in Le Mans in France, it was usual to find trees included in every cropping field.